magento/devdocs/guides/v2.2/install-gde/prereq/install-rabbitmq.md

 The message queue system must be established before you install Magento.
 The basic sequence is

 1. Install RabbitMQ and any prerequisites.
-2. Configure RabbitMQ.
-3. Configure your message queue topology.
+2. Connect RabbitMQ and Magento.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-A basic message queue system can be implemented on EE without using RabbitMQ.
+A basic message queue system can be implemented on EE without using cron instead of RabbitMQ.
 See [Configure message queues]({{page.baseurl}}config-guide/mq/manage-mysql.html) for more information.
 </div>

 ## Install RabbitMQ on Ubuntu {#ubuntu-install}